What is Social Communication?

 How We Teach Social Communication

-We work with students on a one-on-one basis through in person or remote coaching sessions, usually between 1 to 5 hours per week.
+We work with students on a one-on-one basis through in person or virtual coaching sessions, usually between 1 to 5 hours per week.
 Each program is customized for the individual.
 We begin our work by meeting each student where they are, building a trusting and supportive relationship between our staff and families, with a focus on individualized goals and objectives.
 We use the backdrop of real life activities, experiences, and environments to teach independence, social communication skills, and problem solving in the moment.

 New Frontiers in Learning